liferay/liferay-screens/android/documentation/ForgotPasswordScreenlet.md

 ## Portal Configuration

-To use `ForgotPasswordScreenlet`, the portal must be configured to allow users to request new passwords.
+To use `ForgotPasswordScreenlet`, the portal must be configured to allow users to request new passwords and [Mobile Widgets plugin](https://github.com/liferay/liferay-screens/tree/master/portal) has to be installed.

 The next sections show you how to do this.

 ### Authentication Method